 You will also learn about the way in which sociologists study society, and the methods they use to do this.
-For example, you will learn about questionnaires, interview techniques and observations, as well as different theories that try to explain society from a consensus or conflict point of view.

 All topics are assessed by examination at the end of Year 2.